 - Hold the threaded needle with your dominant hand between your thumb and forefinger.

 - Take long part of your thread and tuck the end between your thumb and the needle.
-Then wrap the thread around your needle.
+Then wrap the thread around the shaft of the needle.
 If I'm stitching with quilters thread, I like to wrap three (3) times.
 If I'm using a thicker thread like I am here, I wrap one or two times.
 I'm using a #8 pearle cotton on this project.
 Here I'm showing two wraps, since one wrap is hard to see.

 - Gently shift your thumb and forefinger to pinch the thread wraps over the needle.
 Then pull these wraps toward the eye of your needle.